 - Real-Time Support.
 Our support staff is available 24/7 by telephone to provide first response and manage the resolution of customer issues.
 In addition to phone support, our customers have access to an online product support database for help with troubleshooting and operational questions.
 Innovative use of web-based diagnostic tools provides problem analysis and resolution.
 Our software design is also an important element in our comprehensive customer support, including "root cause" problem analysis, intelligent alerting and troubleshooting assistance.
 Our software is directly linked to our online support database allowing customers to analyze problems without engaging our technical support personnel. - Significant Network and Hardware Expertise.
 Our support engineers have extensive knowledge of complex applications, servers and networks.
 We proactively take ownership of the customer's problem, regardless of whether the issue is directly related to our products or to those of another vendor.
 We have also developed and maintain a knowledge library of storage systems and software products to further enable our support organization to quickly and effectively resolve customer problems. - Global Operations.
-We enhanced our Oceanport, New Jersey support operations with a new state-of-the-art technical support center, which became operational in April 2006.
+Our global customer support headquarters is located at our state-of-the-art technical support center in Oceanport, NJ.
 We also have established key support operations in Hyderabad, India, Oberhausen, Germany, Sydney, Australia and Shanghai, China, which are complemented by regional support centers in other worldwide locations.
 Furthermore, we have implemented a voice-over-IP telephony system to tie our worldwide support centers together with an integrated call center messaging and trouble ticket management system.
-We have designed our support infrastructure to be able to scale with the increasing globalization of our customers.
+We have designed our support infrastructure to be able to scale with the increasing globalization of our customers. - Enhanced Support Options.
+We offer several enhanced customer support services such as Business Critical Support ("BCS"), Remote Operations Management Service ("ROMS") and Residency Services.
+Our BCS service is for customers with critical support needs and builds on our 24/7 real-time support deliverables and includes various levels of enhanced services to ensure dedicated support and customized reporting.
+Our ROMS services provide an innovative web-based integrated support automation system that provides customers with overnight, weekend and holiday monitoring.
+Through a user-friendly, intuitive web dashboard, users can access and track real-time alert, trend and storage usage reports anytime, anywhere.
+Our Residency Services offer customers staff-augmentation options to assist with the rapid expert deployment of the Simpana software suite.